ShaneMckenna23/shanemckenna.ie/content/projects/2018-01-17/index.md

 ---
-client: "Deploy to Google Cloud Container Registry with Circle Ci"
-title: "Deploy to Google Cloud Container Registry with Circle Ci"
+title: "Continuous Integration with Google Kubernetes Engine and Circle Ci"
-cover: "./test.png"
+cover: "./gcloud-deploy.png"
-date: "2018-01-11"
+date: "2018-01-17"
-service: "How to push images to Google Cloud Container Registry with Circle Ci"
+description: "How to push images to Google Cloud Container Registry with Circle Ci"
 test: "more data"
 ---
 # Description